Home Insurance in Virginia

 HO-2 is bare-bones coverage.
 It covers the building itself, but little of what’s inside it, so it comes with lower premiums.

-HO-3 covers not only your home, but also your belongings against damage and loss.
-It’s the most common type of home insurance.
+HO-3 covers not only your home but also your belongings against damage and loss.
+It’s the most common type of home insurance in Virginia and nationwide.

-HO-4 provides coverage for a home your rent to others you own but do not live in
+HO-4 provides coverage for a home you rent to others that you own but do not live in.

 HO-5 provides the most comprehensive coverage, usually at the highest premium cost.